eclipse-edc/docs/developer/decision-records/2024-04-19-tech-repo-split/README.md

 ## Decision

 We will separate the build and release pipelines for the technology repositories.
-That means, that continuous builds, nightly builds and release builds can technically happen separate from the core components builds.
+That means continuous builds, nightly builds, and release builds can technically happen separately from the core components builds.

 To achieve that, every technology repository will get its own Maven sub-group-id: